localstack/docs/content/en/references/api-key.md

 If you are using the `localstack/localstack-pro` image, but cannot activate your license key, we recommend falling back to the community version `localstack/localstack`.
 If that is not an option, you can set `ACTIVATE_PRO=0` which will attempt to start LocalStack without pro features.

-Navigate to our [FAQ page]({{< ref "faq" >}}) if your are having troubles with the LocalStack API key activation.
-If you have any further problems concerning your API key activation, or if the steps do not help, do not hesitate to [contact us](https://localstack.cloud/contact/).